thanhlongnt/Amazon-ELT-and-Recommendation-System/README.md

-This document outlines a **four-stage data processing pipeline** designed to analyze Amazon review data, identify important users, and construct a temporal dataset for predicting a user's next purchase category.

----

 ## 🚀 Pipeline Summary: Amazon Review Data Processing

 The pipeline transforms raw, compressed Amazon review and metadata files for various categories into a cleaned, feature-engineered dataset suitable for sequence modeling and predictive analytics.